Linda M. Hasselstrom in her

 In which Linda and George, Jim and Mavis, and another friend called Jack, are on a private ranch in Nebraska in order to shoot buffalo with period weapons.
 Is George’s .50 caliber cap and ball rifle up to the task?
 After the hunt will they survive the night in the rustic cabin in the 20-below-zero winter weather?

-Chapter called "At the Rattlesnake Rendezvous"
+The chapter called "At the Rattlesnake Rendezvous"

-Pages 126 through 131
+pages 126 through 131

 In which the rendezvous campers along the Bad River in South Dakota find themselves in prime rattlesnake habitat and Linda plays a stalking game with a modern-day deer hunter who is not where he should be.

-Chapter called "Sleeping with the Grizzly"
+The chapter called "Sleeping with the Grizzly"

-Pages 132 through 142
+pages 132 through 142

 In which Linda revisits the buckskinner horse pack trip described in Land Circle and tells some tales of bear encounters.

-Chapter called "The Second Half of Life"
+The chapter called "The Second Half of Life"

-Pages 145 through 150
+pages 145 through 150

 In which Linda and George, and Mavis and Jim cut tipi poles in the Uinta Mountains of northern Utah.
 And Linda and George take a side trip from a rendezvous camp, still in their buckskinning garb, in order to attend one of Linda’s family reunions.